corda/corda-docs-portal/content/en/docs/cenm/1.2/enm-components.md

 # The Workflow

-The Identity Manager’s issuance and revocation services both allow for a workflow component that allows the steps the zone operator deems suitable for reaching certainty an entity requesting it’s Legal Identity be recognised truly is that identity be codified into a repeatable process.
+The Identity Manager’s issuance and revocation services both support plugins to model the workflow of approving certificate issuance/revocation.
+This enables zone operators to use a provided workflow, such as JIRA, or develop their own workflow.
 Ultimately a request is either accepted or rejected.
 Certain elements can only be signed once a request has been approved and put into an accepted state, such as a CSR request.

 “Out of the box” the CENM suite supports either a Jira based workflow or one that “ApprovesAll”.
 However, the